BCSC 220: Syllabus

 Course Schedule

-Following the academic calendar there will be no class on October 11th and November 24th (Thanksgiving).
-Last day of class is Tuesday December 13th.
+In accordance with the academic calendar, there will be no class on October 14 and November 27 (Thanksgiving).
+The last class will be held on Thursday, December 4.

 This course follows the College credit hour policy for four-credit courses.
 This course meets two times weekly and includes independent out-of-class assignments for an average of one academic hour per week.
 In this course, students will complete the group activities using readings and other class materials.
 These activities include review of the materials discussed in previous lectures and analysis of the paper assigned for next lecture.